Schwarzbaer/friction_zero/README.md

     * A target flight height of 6m leads to an actual flight height of 4m.
 At 4m, acceleration is near optimum, activation still staying below 100% constantly.
 One step higher, it going over 100% intermittendly is normal.
+    * Reducing the repulsor power to 9kN leads to a drastic performance loss in the algorithm.
+A target height of ~11m has to be set to achieve lift that is slowly penduluming between 1m and 4m.
+Jumping abilities feel good though; on lab, a Magnesium lying on the floor, 8m activation distance, can easily clear the height of the largest block in the raised platform, but not about twice as much.
+At 1m, the block can barely cleared, at 3m about 2m are missing at the peak of the jump.
   * (low importance) Make angular stabilization deactivateable
+* Gyro power: 800Nm units is a bit high as a cap.
+400Nm still helps a lot, but has noticeable wobbles at collisions or big ground normal changes.
+300Nm is still very playable, but gyro weakness i noticeable, and one instability occurred.
+200Nm still lets the car (sometimes?
+Frame rate dependent?) roll on the ground, 175Nm is too small for that.
 * File for map / vehicle values: TOML?
 YAML?
   * Write file from model data
   * Read file during construction